ISU-MolPhyl/EEOB563/computer_labs/lab6/README.md

 2. Create a directory where you want your results to go, and place all your files within it.
 Now open a terminal, move to the directory that contains your files, and run CODEML.

-3. Familiarize yourself with the results (ex1_HelpFile.pdf).
+3. Familiarize yourself with the [results](./help_files/ex1_HelpFile.pdf).
 If you have not edited the control file the results will be written to a file called results.txt.
 Identify the line within the results file that gives the likelihood score for the example dataset.

 4. Now change the control files and re-run CODEML.
 The objective is to compute the likelihood of the example dataset given a fixed value of omega.
 	- Change the name of your result file (via `outfile=` in the control file) or you will overwrite your previous results!